drfloob/literate-garbanzo/README.md

 ### 1.1 Details

-Network Pulse operates over GitHub Event data: rought 1.2 Terabytes of github event metadata, recorded from 2011 to 2015, encompassing 20+ GitHub activities, from Commit Comments to Watch Events.
+Network Pulse operates over GitHub Event data: roughly 1.2 Terabytes of github event metadata, recorded from 2011 to 2015, encompassing 20+ GitHub activities, from Commit Comments to Watch Events.
 For the purposes of this graph analysis, GitHub users are represented as nodes